Cooking through the Freezer-one forgotten package at a time

 The Freezer Situation

 How did cooking through the freezer start?
-Years ago, I found myself off work for a few months and decided it was finally time to confront a problem I had been politely ignoring for years: the freezers.
+Years ago, I found myself off work for a few months.
+With free time on my hands, I decided it was time to confront a problem I had been politely ignoring for years: the freezers.

 And yes—plural.

 I have three of them.
 One in the refrigerator in the kitchen, one in a second refrigerator in the garage, and a full stand‑alone freezer in the garage.
-At this point, they operate less like appliances and more like long‑term food storage facilities.
+However, at this point, they operate less like appliances and more like long‑term food storage facilities.
+Although my cooking is seasoned with love, my freezer was feeling quite neglected.
+As shown in the photo above on the left, the freezer had grown icebergs over the years!

 Inspired by Alton Brown (and a Bit of Delusion)